AwesomeVisa/awesome-immigration/README.md

 ### Before Applying for A Visa

-0. Before any decision beind made, you can start doing [these](https://letters.acacess.com/exodus-2-7/)
+0. Before any decision being made, you can start doing [these](https://letters.acacess.com/exodus-2-7/)

-1. Decide whether you are suitable for immigrating
+1. Decide whether immigration is suitable for you

    1. Age
    2. Degree and major
    3. Current occupation, salary and year of experience
    4. Language ability
+   5. Fund
-   5. Other conditions as required by a specific visa
+   6. Other conditions as required by a specific visa

-2. Decide which country you would like to immigrate
+2. Decide which country to immigrate

    1. Final destination country
    2. As a springboard